 At this point, you want to check your dough.
 If it seems too tough, keeping in mind that the goal of most teething biscuit recipes is a hard cookie, you can add just a splash of water or milk.
 If the dough seems too sticky, add just a tad bit more flour.
 Once the dough has formed, you can roll it out and use cookie cutters to make different shapes.
 Alternatively, you can mold the dough into flattened ball shapes or flattened logs if you like.

 Leave the shaped cookies on waxed or parchment paper overnight, and then bake at 325° Fahrenheit for twenty-five to thirty-five minutes.
 Before taking the cookies out of the oven, check them with a fork or knife to make sure they are as hard as you would like.
 Of course, you want to let these homemade teething biscuits cool completely before letting your little one have a taste.

-If you do not wnat to give your baby egg or sugar before one year, here is a recipe without eggs
+If you do not want to give your baby egg or honey before one year, here is a recipe without eggs

 By Katelynne Shepard

 Want to share your stories?
 Ask a question or just say hello...